-As you remain crouched under your warm, right-temperature-beyond-comfy quilt while you wriggle your toes in your flannel PJ’s and debate whether or not to get out of bed, realize that humans don’t need to hibernate and they don’t.
+As you remain crouched under your warm, right-temperature-beyond-comfy quilt while you wriggle your toes in your flannel PJ’s and

 Our bodies are not designed to slow down season-wise (yes, that means you can’t skip gym even when it seems like the ‘right’ thing to do).
 Those extra hours of comfortable procrastination in bed can actually cause you harm.

 Sleeping for more than eight hours increases inflammation (think acne, swelling, allergic reactions) in your body.
 Sleep disturbance and

 Sorry, but winter’s not an excuse to sleep in (beyond reasonable limits).

 3. Eating Too Much Of The Wrong Stuff

 Parties, social gatherings, spontaneous club hopping, and all-round celebrations for the sake of celebration don’t make it any easier for you on your fat-fighting quest.

 Plum cake, soufflé, apple pie, fig pudding…